SM Foundation and BDO Foundation Start Rebuilding San Joaquin Central School in Palo, Leyte

-For more than 30 years now, through the Foundation, the SM Group of Companies has been able to help the recovery the less fortunate in the communities it serves.
-Established in 1983, the SM Foundation has four advocacies namely: education through college and technical-vocational scholarship programs and donation of public school buildings; health through medical missions, mobile clinics and construction of wellness and health centers; community development through various livelihood trainings, greening projects and immediate disaster response/initiatives; and religious projects consisting of construction and renovation of churches and seminaries to support various religious congregations and orphanages.
+For more than 30 years now, through the Foundation, the SM Group of Companies has been able to help the recovery of the less fortunate in the communities it serves.
+Established in 1983, the SM Foundation has four advocacies namely: education through college and technical-vocational scholarship programs and donation of public school buildings; health through medical missions, mobile clinics, and construction of wellness and health centers; community development through various livelihood training, greening projects and immediate disaster response/initiatives; and religious projects consisting of construction and renovation of churches and seminaries to support various religious congregations and orphanages.

 Tuesday, May 13, 2014